Communication with Shareholders and Investors

 IR Activities by Top Management

-Konica Minolta’s top management is actively involved in dialogues with analysts and large institutional investors both in Japan and overseas.
-In fiscal 2015, the company participated in a CEO Forum organized by a securities company, and top executives took opportunities to explain Konica Minolta’s forward-looking strategies directly to institutional investors and analysts in and outside Japan.
+Konica Minolta's top management is actively involved in dialogues with analysts and large institutional investors both in and outside Japan.

 Strengthening the Dissemination of Information

-Konica Minolta worked at strengthening its IR website and annual report, and in fiscal 2015 once again received high ratings from outside organizations.
+Konica Minolta worked at strengthening its IR website and integrated report, and in fiscal 2018 once again received high ratings from outside organizations.

-Furthermore, the annual report for the current fiscal year included more than just financial information.
-In addition, ESG information, which focuses especially on corporate governance, was proactively included, as well.
-In recognition of this kind of balanced information disclosure, the company won an honorable mention award in the Nikkei Annual Report Awards 2015.
+Furthermore, the Integrated Report 2018 included more than just financial information.
+ESG information, with a special focus on corporate governance, including a dialogue with company directors, was proactively included.
+In recognition of this kind of balanced information disclosure, the company won a special award in the Nikkei Annual Report Awards 2018, following an honorable mention award for two consecutive years in 2016 and 2017.

 Communication with Shareholders and Investors